 Lunch: No lunch stop en-route.
 Bring packed lunch.

 Following a hearty breakfast of fresh produce from the Alm, we head down the South side of the Blue Mountains with views South to the Rofan and Karwendel mountains as well as the Achensee.
 In the valley we are met by a private transfer that shuttles us a little way along the valley floor to Achen where we resume our hike.
 We walk along the spectacular lakeside trail that clings to the cliffs of the Seekarspitze- passing waterfalls, mixed forest and fascinating geology.
 Time & weather permitting, we may stop for a nice dip along the way.
+Once in Pertisau, a private transfer transports us across the Inn valley to the mountain village of Fügen in the Ziller valley for our starting point for the next day.

 Accommodation: Twin rooms with en-suite bath/shower & WC, Half-board (4-course evening meal, board & breakfast, full use of sauna area)